polski.directory

 Intermediate

 • Literally "to take as a certainty."
-Means to take something for granted — to assume something is true or guaranteed without questioning it.
+This idiom means to assume that something is guaranteed or true without verifying it or considering other possibilities.
+It …

 Beginner